Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Map/ChangeBasemap/readme.md

 ## How to use the sample

 When the basemap gallery appears, select a basemap to be displayed.
+Tap the 'Hide Gallery' button to hide the gallery.
+If you want to see the gallery again, tap the 'Show Gallery' button.

 ## How it works

 1. Create an `Map` object.
 2. Set the map to the `MapView` object.
 3. Create a `BasemapGallery` using the toolkit.
-4. Use the `BasemapSelected` event to change the basemap.
+4. Bind the `Geomodel` property from the `BasemapGallery` object to the `MapView` map.

 ## Relevant API